era86/era86.github.io/_drafts/2019-01-22-features-in-ruby-i-miss-while-working-in-python.markdown

 ### Python:

-In Python, integrating existing behaviors from more than one abstraction is commonly achieved with [multiple inheritance](https://www.programiz.com/python-programming/multiple-inheritance).
+In Python, integrating cohesive logic from more than one abstraction is commonly achieved with [multiple inheritance](https://www.programiz.com/python-programming/multiple-inheritance).

 {% highlight python %}
 class Adder: